diegodoimo/geometry_icl_finetuning/README.md

 Source code of the paper:  The representation landscape of few-shot learning and fintuning in large transformer models.

+### Build an environment with the required dependencies
 ```
 conda create -n repr_fs_ft python=3.11 pip
 conda activate repr_fs_ft